tomblst/42_Philosophers/README.md

 ## 🧠 Project Goal

 Create a simulation of the **Dining Philosophers Problem** using **pthreads** in C.
-Each philosopher needs to eat using two forks (shared resources), and the challenge is to synchronize access to these forks **safely and efficiently**.
+Each philosopher has a fork and must eat using two forks (shared resources), and the challenge is to synchronize access to these forks in a **safe and efficient** manner.
 ---

 ## 🛠️ Skills & Concepts